 Harvard University offices will be closed from Tuesday, December 24, 2019, until Thursday, January 2, 2020.

 When can applicants expect to hear back?

-The Center expects to reach a final decision by mid-April, and all applicants will be notified.
+The Center typically reaches a final decision by mid-April; all applicants will be notified soon after that.

 What are the required components of the application?

 - Statement of Interest

 - Official Harvard Transcript

 - Letter of Recommendation from a Harvard faculty mentor

 Is the Djokovic Science and Innovation Fellowship limited to doctoral students who have already passed their qualifying exams?